• Skip to main content

 If I didn’t plan ahead and get everything into the slow cooker in the morning but really want beef stew, I use the pressure cooker.

 When I go with the pressure cooker method, it takes a bit more prep effort because I like to sear the meat before pressure cooking the stew.
-This just adds extra flavor by carmelizing the outside of the meat and adds depth of flavor to the stew.
+This adds extra flavor by caramelizing the outside of the meat and adds depth of flavor to the stew.
 I do this in the pressure cooker pot using the “saute” function.

 Honestly, if I had to use a separate pan to do it, I would skip that step (as I do when slow cooking).